mr-adult/SimpleML/README.md

 This crate is a rust implementation of the [Simple Markup Language](https://www.simpleml.com/) specification.
 This specification is built on top of the [Whitespace Separated Value](https://www.whitespacesv.com/) specification and provides a human-friendly configuration file format.

+## 0.3.0 patch notes

+Version 0.3.0 did not make many changes.
+The only changes that impact consumers are the following:
+- The dependency on tree_iterators_rs was changed from version 1.1.4 to 1.2.1
+- The [parse_owned](https://docs.rs/simpleml/0.2.2/simpleml/fn.parse_owned.html) function was added

 ## Parsing

 This crate only provides a single API for parsing SML files.
 The [parse](https://docs.rs/simpleml/latest/simpleml/fn.parse.html) function will parse the SML input, returning a Result.
 The Ok variant is a [TreeNode](https://docs.rs/tree_iterators_rs/latest/tree_iterators_rs/prelude/struct.TreeNode.html) from the [tree_iterators_rs](https://crates.io/crates/tree_iterators_rs) crate representing the elements of the hierarchy.
 I have chosen to build on top of it to provide you with all of the tree traversal utility methods built there when working with your SML content.
 I recommend adding `use tree_iterators_rs::prelude::*;` to the files that handle the SML content to pull the traversal methods into scope.